For more information on COPE and how you can get involved contact: Andy Jacob, Political Director (303-727-8020).

 Why Is SEIU Involved in Politics?

-How is the Money Used?
+How is COPE Money Used?

 All COPE money goes into SEIU’s Political Account for use in local, state, and federal activities only.
 It does not become part of the general treasury.
 A portion goes to the SEIU federal PAC at the International office for use in Congressional or U.S. Senate races.
-COPE money is used not only for contributions to candidates, but also voter registration efforts, lobbying, and get-out-the-vote efforts.
+COPE money is used not only for contributions to candidates, but also for voter registration efforts, lobbying, and get-out-the-vote efforts.
 Funds are also used to introduce and pass legislation that protects SEIU members and their families.